July 26, 2024

 1. Order Report

-Order reports help you understand your order volume, fulfillment, shipping, delivery, and returns.
+Order reports help you understand your order volume, fulfillment, sales, shipping, delivery, and returns.
 They provide valuable insights to improve how you process and manage orders.

 Here’s what you get with order reports: